 Villa Park Estates was developed by S.I.R.
 Developers, Inc. and is 16 homes on one-half acres lots off Villa Park Rd. and backing up to Santiago Creek.
 New home prices in 1975 ranged from $90,000 to $103,000.

 Original features included two fireplaces, walk-in pantries, his and her master bath suites, a recreation room, separate utility room and a three-car garage.
 Additional design features included a sunken living room, vaulted ceilings, wet bar in the family room, and kitchen to patio pass-thru window.
 The exteriors have a combination of wood, brick and stone siding with concrete driveways and enclosed front courtyards.

 The 16 homes had two different architectural designs.
 Plan 1 offered four bedrooms, three full baths, large family room, living room, formal dining room, breakfast nook, second level bonus room and a three-car garage.
 See the original layout.

 (Villa Isles Drive, Villa Isles Circle)

 These 15 homes are called Villa Isles and were built by Harry Gates in 1976.
 Built on former citrus lands these one-half to three-quarter acre lot custom homes feature brick or stone veneer, a huge second story loft with a balcony and three wood burning fireplaces located in the living room, family room and the master bedroom.

 The three different floor plans include 3,300 to 3,700 square feet and 3 1/2 or 4 baths.
 The living room features a wet bar and an exposed wood beam and tongue and grooved ceilings.
-The master bath originally had marble countertops, luminous ceilings, a separate show stall, and a sunken Roman tub.
-Plus walk-in closets in the master and most family bedrooms.
+The master bath originally had marble countertops, luminous ceilings, a separate shower stall, and a sunken Roman tub.
+Plus, walk-in closets in the master and most family bedrooms.